Eat (and Drink) Like Frank Sinatra in Fishtown

 Don’t Skimp on the Classic Cocktails.
 Sinatra was never one to turn down a good drink, so tonight, you won’t either.
 With the Rush Street Manhattan, made with Jefferson’s bourbon, Cherry Heering liqueur and bitters, and the St. Germain and vodka boosted Pear Blossom, Hugo’s selection of classic cocktails looks like it could be a page ripped from a history book.

 Get Your Chops.
 Literally.
 Hugo’s serves up plates of double cut lamb chops straight from South Dakota’s VanWell Family Farm.
 Heritage pork chops paired with apple fennel slaw and Jefferson’s bourbon sauce also make the menu.
 If you still haven’t had your fill of seafood, we suggest ordering up (at least) a half pound of Alaskan King crab legs or a cold water rock lobster tail, because tonight, you’re treating yourself like a legend.

-For more of Hugo’s offerings (Ol’ Blue Eyes-approved and not) visit hugosphilly.com.This post is a sponsored collaboration between Hugo's Frog Bar & Chop House and Philadelphia magazine's advertising department.
+For more of Hugo’s offerings (Ol’ Blue Eyes-approved and not) visit hugosphilly.com.This is a paid partnership between Hugo's Frog Bar & Chop House and Philadelphia Magazine's City/Studio